NCBI-Codeathons/mlxai-2024-team-chen/README.md

 We use an example dataset with clinical phenotypes and rna expression data for indivudals.
 We apply machine learning modules to find the important features.
 Then, for downstream data exploration, we map the features using gene annotation in NCBI databases and create network representations for the interactions.

 ## Results
-The performance of feature selections / prediction module will be evaluable based on ROC curves.
+The performance of feature selections / prediction module will be evaluable based on prediction error.
 The purpose of presenting the network of interactions is more for data visualization.

 ## Future Work